AshKmo/ash-script/README.md

 ## Compiling
 First of all, please keep in mind that ash-script has only been tested on a Linux laptop and on Ed Discussion.
 I've tried to make the code relatively portable, but otherwise there are no guarantees.

-Clone this repository, then make a new directory called 'bin' next to this file.
+Clone this repository, then make a new directory called 'build' next to this file.
 Ensure make and gcc are installed, then run `make` to compile the interpreter.
-Once compiled, a new binary called 'ash-script' will be placed in the 'bin' directory.
+Once compiled, a new binary called 'ash-script' will be placed in the 'build' directory.

 ## Running
-Run `./bin/ash-script run <script-file>` to execute any valid ash-script file.
-For instance, run `./bin/ash-script run examples/pi.txt` to execute the Pi calculation example.
-If you want to execute a script directly, run `./bin/ash-script eval <script>`.
-For example, run `./bin/ash-script eval 'print "Hello, world!\n";'` to directly run a Hello World program.
+Run `./build/ash-script run <script-file>` to execute any valid ash-script file.
+For instance, run `./build/ash-script run examples/pi.txt` to execute the Pi calculation example.
+If you want to execute a script directly, run `./build/ash-script eval <script>`.
+For example, run `./build/ash-script eval 'print "Hello, world!\n";'` to directly run a Hello World program.

 ## Language reference
 ash-script is an interpreted, dynamically-typed, garbage-collected general-purpose programming language.